Looking back to envision a thriving BedStuy

 We did our research and noticed some big gaps in information about BedStuy in the 80s and 90s.
 To fill those gaps we invited long time residents and information holders of BedStuy to share stories about our beloved neighborhood.
 They shared the 'tea' as and gave advice on how the past could illuminate a bright future for BedStuy.

 Where can we go from here?
 This arts based workshop winvited and intergenrational group of folks newer to the neighborhood to digest the insight learned through the previous phases to help us fish out the lessons and discover how we can use that information to shape the future.
 Through dance, writing, and drawing we imagined future BedStuy and what part we could play in manifesting that future.

-Using all the information gathered from the previous Phases, a collaborative team of professional artists transformed LifeWellness into a living gallery of the past, present and future of the journey of BedStuy.
-The film's goal is to begin the process of sharing lessons, resources, make connections for mutual growth and invite those in attendance to envision and work towards a thriving community.
+Using all the information gathered from the previous Phases, a collaborative team of professional artists transform spaces into a living gallery of the past, present and future of the journey of BedStuy.
+The goal of the showings and performances are to begin the process of sharing lessons, resources, make connections for mutual growth and invite those in attendance to envision and work towards a thriving community.

 Stay Tuned for the 2022 Culminating event on November 12!!!
 Details TBD